rodeoflagellum/rodeoflagellum.github.io/site.md

 _Type-Status_: The type of post and its current status.
 Here is the general format for how this will look: [Forecasting, Resource, Reading, Learning] + [Comment, Forecast, Log, List, Review, Idea, Essay, Research, Thoughts, Experiment, Notes, Report] - [In(complete), (Un)finished, Ongoing, Un(resolved), Speculation, Limited]

-There are many combinations for the type and status of a post, but I will not list them.
+There are many combinations for [type] and [status], but I'm not going to list them.
 Here are brief descriptions for the main (middle) group.

-- Thoughts: My thoughts or reflection on some subject, post, or facet of my life
+- Thoughts: My thoughts or reflections on some topic, post, or facet of my life
-- Idea: A slightly more formal version of my thoughts on some phenomenon
+- Idea: A slightly more formal version of my thoughts, usually a question that I've briefly investigated
 - Notes: Comments, quotes, critiques, evidence, ideas on some work
 - Forecast: A specific forecast on some question or group of questions
-- Tutorial: A walk-through of some concept
+- Tutorial: A walk-through of some concept or process
 - Research: Any research that I have conducted; this does not include any contributions I made to research enterprises that I deem to not be novel
 - Review: A formal scan or review of some subject or question
-- Report: A formal scan or review of some subject that also makes suggestions or pushes for readers to update their thoughts in some way
+- Report: A formal scan or review of some subject that also makes claims or suggestions that I expect would result in readers updating their beliefs to a larger degree than normal
 - Experiment: Small, sometimes personal, experiments I've conducted
 - Essay: Oftentimes a very fractional discussion or look at some subject
 - List: A static or ongoing collection of entities
 - Log: A static or ongoing collection of my engagement with something

 _Confidence_: This refers to my estimate, on a scale of 1 to 10, of the accuracy of what I've written in my post.